Arthur Wontner: Sherlock Holmes

 Of the five films in which Wontner portrayed Sherlock Holmes, The Missing Rembrandt is no longer available.
 It is officially a lost film.

 Silver Blaze was renamed Murder at the Baskervilles on its US release in order to make the most of the publicity which had been generated by Basil Rathbone's version of The Hound of the Baskervilles.

+Wontner was considered to have a strong resemblance to Sidney Paget's drawings of Holmes featured in The Strand Magazine.
 After seeing The Sleeping Cardinal, Vincent Starrett said "Surely no better Sherlock Holmes than Arthur Wontner is likely to be seen and heard in pictures, in our time."

 Personal life

 Wontner's son became the well-known hotelier and Lord Mayor of London Sir Hugh Wontner.